 Early 1950s fore-runners of arcade games included photo booths which became a national craze and shuffle games which moved beyond bowling with Deluxe Shuffle Targette.

-Meanwhile, Auto Test let practicing drivers learn the rules of the road, and Two-Player Basketball put a new one-on-one spin on the old Basketball Champ formula.
+Meanwhile, Auto Test let practising drivers learn the rules of the road, and Two-Player Basketball put a new one-on-one spin on the old Basketball Champ formula.

 And for the smallest tykes, Peppy the Clown or his old pal Bimbo could dance your cares away.